resulfin/wcc/README.md

-Hashtag prompts for the #writersCoffeeClub hashtag game on Mastodon.
+Hashtag prompts for the fediverse #writersCoffeeClub hashtag.

 #### 2025
 - [March](wcc0325.md)